elixir-lsp/vscode-elixir-ls/README.md

 ### `elixir-ls` submodule

-Most of the functionality of this extension comes from ElixirLS which is included as a Git submodule in the `elixir-ls` folder.
+Most of the functionality of this extension comes from ElixirLS, which is included as a Git submodule in the `elixir-ls` folder.
 Make sure you clone the repo using `git clone --recursive` or run `git submodule init && git submodule update` after cloning.

 Including `elixir-ls` as a submodule makes it easy to develop and test code changes for ElixirLS itself.
 If you want to modify ElixirLS, not just its VS Code client code, you'll want to change the code in the `elixir-ls` subdirectory.
 Most often you don't need to explicitly build it.
-ElixirLS launch script should be able to pick up changes and rebuild accordingly via `Mix.install`.
+The ElixirLS launch script should be able to pick up changes and rebuild accordingly via `Mix.install`.

-When you're ready to contribute your changes back to ElixirLS then you need to fork the [ElixirLS](https://github.com/elixir-lsp/elixir-ls) repo on Github and push any changes you make to the ElixirLS submodule to your fork.
-An example of how that might look:
+When you're ready to contribute your changes back to ElixirLS, you need to fork the [ElixirLS](https://github.com/elixir-lsp/elixir-ls) repo on Github and push any changes you make to the ElixirLS submodule to your fork.
+Here is an example of how that might look:

 ```shell
 # Enter the submodule directory.
 Now, if you run git commands, they run in the submodule